Women's suffrage movement in Washington: New campaigns

 In 1909, the Alaska-Yukon-Pacific Exposition put Seattle and Washington State in general in the national spotlight.
-Both the Washington Equal Suffrage Association and the National American Woman Suffrage Association held their annual conventions in Seattle in July 1909, and July 7 was declared Suffrage Day at the A-Y-P Exposition itself.
+Both the Washington Equal Suffrage Association (WESA) and NAWSA held their annual conventions in Seattle in July 1909, and July 7 was declared Suffrage Day at the A-Y-P Exposition itself.
+The A-Y-P Exposition included hundreds of exhibits, and several were hosted by suffrage organizations to promote women's suffrage.